 In the rare event of a complete primary region failure (disaster recovery scenario):

-For organizations with globally distributed users and a high number of client-side flag evaluations (in web applications and mobile apps), relying solely on the Unleash API server can introduce latency for end-users and place significant read load on the API server and database.
+For organizations with globally distributed users and a high number of frontend flag evaluations (in web applications and mobile apps), relying solely on the Unleash API server can introduce latency for end-users and place significant read load on the API server and database.

 Unleash Edge acts as a lightweight, globally distributed, read-only caching layer for your feature flag configurations.
 SDKs connect to the nearest Edge instance instead of directly to the Unleash API server.